gershnik/intrusive_shared_ptr/doc/ref_counted.md

 You can derive your own class from `weak_reference` and use it in conjunction with your class derived from `ref_counted`.
 See [Customizing weak reference type](#customizing-weak-reference-type) for details.
 Many methods of `weak_reference` are accessed via CRTP calls to the derived class.
 This allows "overriding" them in your derived class to modify or augment their functionality.
+In particular, `destroy()` member function is called to actually destroy the instance when the reference count drops to 0.
+The base `weak_reference` implementation invokes `delete` on your class pointer.
+Overrding this function in derived class allows you to handle objects allocated in a different way.

 ### Usage